Skip to main content

 Why do I need flood insurance?

 2. Most homeowner's insurance does not cover flood damage.
 Flood loss to a home or business can easily total $25,000 or more.
+Flood insurance is a separate and distinct policy from homeowner’s insurance because flooding has proven to be one of the most frequent and costly disasters.
 Having a flood insurance policy for a business or home is an important tool for recovery.

-3. Most renter's insurance does not cover losses of contents due to flood damage.
+3. Most renter's insurance policies alone do not cover losses of contents due to flood damage.

 4. Federal Disaster Assistance is not a guarantee.
 According to the Federal Emergency Management Agency (FEMA), the president must declare a major disaster before most forms of federal disaster assistance can be offered and most forms of disaster assistance are loans that must be repaid with interest.